Holothuroid/Covella/README.md

 If you want to convert between calendars give them appropriate `timeStampZero` values and use `Timestamp::format(cal: Calendar)` with explicit calendar argument.

+### More fun with dates
+Above, you already read how to create a Datum, e.g. `year>1983 & month>12 & day>2`.
+But how to say "day of week"?
+Or "week of year"?
+Easy.

+    val unconventionalDate = year>1983 & week/year>2 & day/week>1

+The `/` can be read as "of".
+If you are not into squiggly signs or if you are on Java, you can also use "week of year is 2".
+The unit after the `/` is called the _context_.
+If you do not provide contexts explicitely, standard contexts will be infered depending on the way you set up your calendar.
+For example, since days appeared first as parts of months in our Julian Calendar, the standard context of day is month.

+Note that you do not have to provide a full list of time units in a Datum.
+But you should provide a chain beginning with your largest unit, if you want to convert into Timestamp.
+You check the quality of your input by calling `Datum::check(implicit cal: Calendar)`.
+This will result in a subtype of `CalendricDate` that provides detailed information at type level.